top of page

 Owner walking their cat in a garden.

-Before letting cats loose on the street, if you have a garden or yard then it's best to start small and familiar.
-Open the door and let kitty venture out in its own time without straying too far from the house, so if it becomes overwhelmed then it can quickly retreat indoors.
+Before letting cats loose on the street, if you have a garden or yard then start small and familiar.
+Open the door and let kitty venture outside in its own time without straying too far from the house, so if it becomes overwhelmed then it can quickly retreat indoors.
 If you live in an apartment, you can take a short walk around the building or complex.

 Choose a quiet, dry day so cats get a positive first experience, and make sure it's not during rush hour so traffic is at a minimum.
 Remember too that cats are creatures of routine, so scheduling a particular time of the day will help them to anticipate their walk.
 Before feeding is ideal so they're coming home to a big tasty meal - the more rewards, the better.